Checkout using your account

 If you don't have a travel pack and are traveling with a regular backpack, it's wise to protect it from damage during transport.
 This is especially important for the shoulder straps and hip belt (the carrying system).
 You can easily do this with a flight bag or transport cover.
 A flight bag is a cover that zips around your backpack.
 Using a flight bag ensures your backpack is always lifted as a whole and not by, for example, one of the shoulder straps.
 Moreover, a flight bag usually comes with a lock, providing better protection against theft.

 The size of your backpack depends on your torso length, which you can easily measure at home using a tape measure.
-Measure the distance between the seventh cervical vertebra (C7) to where your hips are at their widest.
+Measure the distance between the seventh cervical vertebra (C7) to the top of your hip bone.

 Find the protruding vertebra in your neck; this is your seventh cervical vertebra.